vtex-apps/reviews-and-ratings/docs/README.md

 - **Display `Add review` button on `product-rating-summary` block** - Checking this box allows you to display an `Add review` button under the stars.

+- **Display stars in product-rating-summary if there are no reviews** - Checking this box allows you to display empty stars if the product has no reviews
+- **Display total reviews number on product-rating-summary block** - Checking this box allows you to display the total number of product reviews.
+- **Display `Add review` button on product-rating-summary block** - Checking this box allows you to display an Add review button under the stars.

 ### Step 3 - Declaring the app's blocks in your store theme

 Once the app is configured, it is time to place the following blocks in your Store Theme app: